MaxBauV/AudioTimeShiftDetector/README.md

     - PCM: 8, 12, 24, 32
     - FP: 32, 64

 The script supports mono and stereo files.
-In case you want to use stereo files, make sure that both channels have the same information, otherwise the results may be wrong.
+In case you want to use stereo files, make sure that both channels have the same content, otherwise the results may be wrong and therefore an error is thrown.

+### Script Execution

 ```atsDetect.py '/path/to/folder'```